Friday, April 30, 2021

 The Age of Dinosaurs by Steve Brusatte

-The Age of Dinosaurs tells the fascinating story of how dinosaurs came to be the dominant species on Earth for over 150 million years.
+The Age of Dinosaurs tells the fascinating story of how scientists believe dinosaurs came to be the dominant species on Earth for over 150 million years.
 Their story covers the Mesozoic Era which includes the Triassic, Jurassic and Cretaceous Periods from 250 million to 66 million years ago.

 The story begins in the early Triassic when there was one land mass, a supercontinent called Pangea.
 To understand this story this first chapter gives a short explanation of fossils and the importance of the rocks they are found in and how they can tell scientists about life long ago.
 A brief overview of the Earth's history is given up to the end of the Permian when great changes led to a mass extinction.
 Brusatte's visit to Poland to investigate the tracks of an animal called Prorotodactylus and his research there set the stage for the opening chapter title The Ancestors of Dinosaurs.
-Based on the tracks, paleontologists believe that this animal was an archosaur, a type of reptile that survived the Permian extinction as was a forerunner of the dinosaurs.
-The archosaurs were divided into two branches; one group which includes crocodiles and their extinct cousins and a second group which includes the dinosaurs.
+Based on the tracks, paleontologists believe that this animal was an archosaur, a type of reptile that survived the Permian extinction and was a forerunner of the dinosaurs.
+The archosaurs were divided into two branches: one group which includes crocodiles and their extinct cousins and a second group which includes the dinosaurs.

 In the early Triassic dinosaurs were not yet dominant but we know they existed from fossil evidence from the area of Pangea that is now Argentina.
 They were rare throughout the rest of Pangea, likely restricted to the Argentina area of Pangea which was located south of the equator, an area cooler, wetter and more humid.
 Dinosaurs at this time included both meat-eaters and plant-eaters.
 Instead, huge amphibians, called super salamanders dominated the waters, while thousands of species of crocodiles ruled the land.
-But on Pangea, dinosaurs were rare.
-They were likely restricted to the Argentina

 Dinosaurs began to dominate in the Jurassic.
 At the end of the Triassic, the supercontinent of Pangea began to break apart.
 Increased volcanic activity resulted in climate change and another extinction however it was not a large as the previous Permian extinction but it was significant enough.
 "Many of the animals that ruled the Triassic world went extinct."
 This included most of the crocodile species and super salamanders.
 The dinosaurs survived, something that is not fully understood.

 The first 30 millions years of the Jurassic Period saw dinosaurs evolve into many new species.
 This diversification continued throughout the Jurassic with different species inhabiting a wide range of ecosystems from the poles to the equator.
 Some examples of this diversity could be seen in the ornithischian dinosaurs which are plant eating dinosaurs.
-These dinosaurs had beaks and there stegosaurs with back plates and ankylosaurs with spiked armour.
+These dinosaurs had beaks and included stegosaurs with back plates and ankylosaurs with spiked armour.
 By mid-Jurassic (170 million years ago) dinosaurs were dominant, "...the most important animals in ecosystems all over the planet."

-Another group of dinosaurs, the Sauropods, were the largest animals to live on land.Sauropods, which were plant eaters, were found all over the world.
+Another group of dinosaurs, the Sauropods, were the largest animals to live on land.
+Sauropods, which were plant eaters, were found all over the world.
 The dominant predator was Allosaurus which lived in North America, Europe and possibly Africa.

 The transition to the Cretaceous was much calmer with the continents continuing to move further apart, continuing climate changes, changes to sea level and the formation of islands and land bridges that allowed dinosaurs to migrate.
 These factors all influenced the evolution of dinosaurs.
-The sauropods declined but those that remained became huge.
-They were the titanosaurs and were truly colossal at more than one hundred feet long and weighing over seventy tons.
+The sauropods declined but those that remained became enormous.
+They were the titanosaurs and were truly colossal, at more than one hundred feet long and weighing over seventy tons.
 Velociraptors were a new type of predator in the Cretaceous as were the carcharodontosaurs, a huge carnivore.
 But these were soon to be replaced by the tyranosaurs and the most famous of them all was Tyrannosaurus Rex.

 Discussion